lulzsun/RePlaysTV/README.md

 This is a non-profit, community-based project to extend the life of the Plays client for future use.

+You can also join the [Discord community](https://discordapp.com/invite/Qj2BmZX) to discuss about development, report bugs, etc.

 ![Preview](/preview.png)

 # Installation